Staebler Farm Park Development

-Site Implementation Plan
+Site Plan Development

 Since last year, staff, a committee of Parks Commissioners, and Michigan Folk School (site partner) staff have been working with an architecture firm, The Collaborative Inc., to design a new multipurpose building to support WCPARC programming and the Michigan Folk School classes.
 The proposed building’s design respects the historic character of the site, taking subtle cues from existing elements.
 Its location will take advantage of the park’s natural features and picturesque views.

 The new building will provide three classrooms, one of which will accommodate a “teaching” kitchen to support classes such as cheesemaking and produce canning.
 The patio will be used for outdoor programs and events and provide views of the landscape.
 Patrons visiting the park will have access to the building’s restrooms and pathways will link to the park’s historic area.

 The draft building concept was presented to the Parks Commission at their meeting on October 8, 2019.
 The design was well received, with support for the general location and overall look.
 Shortly afterward, staff presented the design to the Superior Township Board for a courtesy review and public comments were considered.
 Since that time, architects have been refining the building design and engineers have been focusing on site infrastructure design.
 Staff presented the updated design to the Parks Commission at their meeting on April 14, 2020.

 View the design here!

 A timeline for construction is still being established.
 Check back for updated information.

 Michigan Folk School